Point counts, automorphisms, and gonalities of Shimura curves: Tetragonal Shimura curves

 \section{Tetragonal Shimura curves}

 \cref{lemma: gonality_bound_by_point_counts} provides a way to obtain lower bounds on the gonality $\gamma_\Q(X_0^D(N))$ of $X_0^D(N)$ via point counts over finite fields.
 In this section, we apply this method in combination with other techniques to work towards determining all of the tetragonal and geometrically tetragonal Shimura curves $X_0^D(N)$.
-We begin by defining these notions and similarly making clear our convention for the term (sub-)hyperelliptic.
+We begin by defining these notions and similarly making clear our convention for the terms hyperelliptic, bielliptic, tetragonal, and sub-hyperelliptic.